movermeyer/django-proxylist/docs/introduction.rst

 Checking proxies
 ----------------

-Proxy checking is the core of `django-proxylist`, in order to make it you need three things:
+Proxy checking is the core of `django-proxylist-for-grab`, in order to make it you need three things:

 * A checker: It shots a request throught the proxy.